JMMP-Group/GO_coordination/meetings/minutes_26Sep2024.md

 ## AOB

-1. AB presented results from AW showing that WOA is better than EN4 for initial conditions.
-[AB: I don't remember doing this.
-AW has been experimenting with different WOA ICs and SSS restoration.
-A general conclusion is that it is better to use ICs closer to the starting date of your simulation.]
-To follow the OMIP protocol, we'll carry on using WOA for initial conditions but CG will inform Rachel Killick (Cc AB) about EN4 issues at the poles.
+1. AW has been experimenting with different WOA ICs and SSS restoration.
+A general conclusion is that it is better to use ICs closer to the starting date of your simulation.
+To follow the OMIP protocol, we'll carry on using WOA for initial conditions but CG will inform Rachel Killick (Cc AB) about EN4 issues at the poles [WOA is better than EN4 for initial conditions].
 [AB: Rachel is now aware of the issues with EN4.
 Following the AMOC meeting at the Met Office we exchanged some emails and I shared the slides showing the IC issues.
 The "star-shaped" feature in the Arctic is a regridding issue and I don't think that will go away any time soon.
 An updated EN4 is due imminently.]

 ----------